mdurban/finance-blog/src/pages/Creating a Budget/index.md

 ## How Much You're Spending on Essentials
 This is the same exercise you did when determining [how much you need for your emergency fund](https://moneyfornoobs.com/emergencyFund).
 Don't forget to include all essentials you need, including bills that are not monthly (such as home/auto insurance).
 I like to split up these costs per month to make the math easier.

+Make sure you're looking at *all* of your expenses.
+Sometimes we have so many automated bills and loans that it's difficult to remember where all our money is going to.
+Go through your credit card statements and bills to ensure that you have everything accounted for.

+## Categorizing Your Budget

-A good target to aim for that many people recommend is the [50 - 30 - 20 Budget](https://www.nerdwallet.com/blog/finance/nerdwallet-budget-calculator/).
+When trying to figure out how much to spend in each category, a good target to aim for that many people recommend is the [50 - 30 - 20 Budget](https://www.nerdwallet.com/blog/finance/nerdwallet-budget-calculator/).
 This means you spend roughly 50% on necessities (groceries, food), 30% on whatever you want (entertainment, hobbies) and 20% in your savings and paying off extra on debt.

 To me, this budgeting strategy seems unrealistic for a lot of people.
 For many, paying for necessities will cost much more than 50% of a month's worth of pay.
 If this is the case, there are a few strategies that you can do to save more of your money, such as shopping around for lower insurance quotes.
 Saving 20% of income each month may be near impossible for some.
 It's important to adjust this based on your current financial situation as there's no one-size-fits all budgeting solution that works for everyone.